What Are Cornell Students Learning?

 Through volunteering at the Cornell Public Service Center, students contribute to making the world a better place.
 Out in the community where theory and the real world intersect, they learn lessons never to be found in books.

-- Scientific and Quantitative Reasoning: demonstrate the ability to understand cause and effect relationships; define problems; use symbolic thought; apply scientific principles; solve problems with no single correct answer
+- Demonstrate scientific and quantitative reasoning by understanding cause and effect relationships; defining problems; usingsymbolic thought; applying scientific principles, and solving problems with no single correct answer.

-- Engagement in the Process of Discovery or Creation: for example, demonstrate the ability to work productively in a laboratory setting, studio, library, or field environment
+- Engage in the process of discovery or creation; demonstrate the ability to work productively, creatively, and artfully in a laboratory setting, studio, library, or fieldenvironment.

-- Moral and Ethical Awareness: embrace moral/ethical values in conducting one's life; formulate a position/argument about an ethical issue from multiple perspectives; use ethical practices in all work
+- Embrace moral and ethical values in conducting their lives; make judgments about the quality and value of ideas, theories, and information; promote honesty, trust, fairness, respect, and responsibility; formulate a position or argument about an ethical issue from multiple perspectives; use ethical practices in all work.